ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 - RequestDetails.tsx: When a request is created, this component contains all information from that item.
 Actions can be taken based on the status of that specific request (CRUD operations, approvals etc.)
 - RequestItemsList.tsx: Component inside the RequestDetails that shows each request item
-- AddItemModal.tsx: Modal for adding a request item to a request in the details page (only possible when request status is 'saved')
+- AddItemModal.tsx: Modal for adding a request item to a request in the details page (only possible when request status is 'Draft')
 - ConfirmDeleteDialog.tsx: Dialog for deleting whole requests or individual request items
 - EditItemModal.tsx: Modal for editing requests
 - EditRequestForm.tsx: Modal for editing details about the request like: approver, title, goal etc.